 “Not only was it RCT’s first project in the civil contracting sector in the US; it was also the first time we have installed the ControlMaster® Teleremote solutions on these particular model machines,” said Mr Laverty.

 “As a result, RCT’s specialised Custom department’s unique capabilities were required to design and manufacture bespoke kits to suit the machines.”

 “While the hardware and componentry were a fairly standard off-the-shelf-product, the Custom team had to adapt the equipment utilising specially made brackets, wiring harnesses and software.”

 As a result, the operators are now able to control the machines from the comfort of a specially built concrete and steel Automation Centre, equipped with three Teleremote stations.
 Each station consists of an operator chair, a joystick and two large monitors that provide vision from five strategically placed cameras on the each machine; giving operators an extensive view of the working area.

-In addition to the standard Teleremote, RCT’s solution included the Multiple Machine Control (MMC) function.
+In addition to the standard Teleremote, RCT’s solution included the Multi Machine function – Select.
 This feature allows each chair to remotely control any of the four machines at any given time, with a simple push of a button.

 As well as significantly improving safety, the Teleremote solution has also improved the operators overall working environment.

 “The operator is no longer exposed to the elements such as vibration, noise and heat to significantly reduce fatigue and helps to increase productivity,” said Mr Laverty.

 Western Contracting’s Superintendent, Tim Goslin said the Teleremote technology has been well received by his operators and is clearly the right solution for the project.